 Security guard training providers

-In November 2017, Denver adopted Council Bill 17-1177(PDF, 274KB), which replaced the previous merchant guard and merchant guard company licenses with security guard and private security employer licenses.
-The revised ordinance requires security guards receive at least 16 hours of training before being licensed, and eight hours of training upon renewal.
+In November 2017, Denver adopted Council Bill 17-1177(PDF, 274KB).
+It replaced the merchant guard and merchant guard company licenses with security guard and private security employer licenses.
+It requires security guards receive at least 16 hours of training before being licensed, and eight hours of training upon renewal.
 Training must cover, at a minimum, the following topics:

 • Duties of a security guard